-The number of vulnerable households on a very low income1 in Knox has increased from 1,668 households in 2006 (3.3%) to 2,146 households in 2011 (4.1%).
-Significant numbers of lower income households are experiencing housing stress2 as mortgage payments consume an increasing share of household incomes as the availability of affordable private rentals is decreasing.
-One in ten lower income mortgage holders and one in four low-income renter households in Knox is under financial stress from mortgage or rent (2011 Census), though this varies across Knox.
+The number of vulnerable households on a very low income1 in Knox has increased from 1,668 households in 2006 (3.3%) to 2,146 households in 2011 (4.1%) and 2,204 households in 2017, representing 3.8% of total households in Knox.
+Significant numbers of lower income households are experiencing housing stress2 as mortgage and rental payments consume an increasing share of household incomes and the availability of affordable private rentals is decreasing.
+One in ten lower-income mortgage holders and one in four low-income renter households in Knox is under financial stress from mortgage or rent (2016 Census), though rates remain more favourable than the metropolitan average and the extent of housing stress varies across Knox.
 Directing a significant proportion of income towards a housing costs places pressure on meeting other household expenses such as transport, health, education and food, leaving people more vulnerable to changes in circumstances and further disadvantaging those already facing hardship including the unemployed and single parent families.